Training Model, Structure, and Program Aims

 10. Spiritual/religious/existential issues in clinical practice.

-Additional details regarding training goals and objectives are provided in the Training Goals section.
+Additional details regarding training aims and competencies are provided in the Training Competencies and Elements section.

 In terms of broader professional development themes and aims for future practice, we have organized the internship to ensure that interns leave the program with (a) strong skills in outpatient psychotherapy informed by relational approaches (psychodynamic, attachment, and systems), (b) generalist knowledge of psychological testing including assessment for clergy and seminarians, (c) working knowledge of our Relational Spirituality Model (Sandage, S. J., Rupert, D., Stavros, G., & Devor, N. G. (2020).
 Relational spirituality in psychotherapy: Healing suffering and promoting growth.
 American Psychological Association), (d) established and on-going engagement with diversity and social justice in professional psychology, (e) foundational skills for engaging spiritual, religious, and existential issues in clinical practice; (f) a strong and growing sense of one’s professional identity and integration of self in professional practice, and (g) professional-level skills in clinical administration.